Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: Effect of magnetic field

 \section{Effect of magnetic field}

-It is known that the $J_1$-$J_2$ Heisenberg model in the AF-AF and F-AF regions exhibits a rich phase diagram in an applied magnetic field\cite{Hikihara2008,Hikihara2010}.
+It is known that the $J_1$-$J_2$ Heisenberg model in the AFM-AFM and FM-AFM regions exhibits a rich phase diagram in an applied magnetic field\cite{Hikihara2008,Hikihara2010}.
 Here, our $\Gamma$-terms change these phase diagrams a lot.
 We consider an external magnetic field along the $z$-axis whose Hamiltonian is given as ${\cal H}+{\cal H}_f$ using Eq.(\ref{eq:ham}) with